919610459/assignment2-alaparthi/README.md

 >*Author:* Henry David Thoreau

 -----
+# create a new section using code fencing
 >In graph theory, a cycle in a graph is a non-empty trail in which the only repeated vertices are the first and last vertices.
 A directed cycle in a directed graph is a non-empty directed trail in which the only repeated vertices are the first and last vertices.

 A graph without cycles is called an acyclic graph.
 A directed graph without directed cycles is called a directed acyclic graph.
 A connected graph without cycles is called a tree.<https://en.wikipedia.org/wiki/Cycle_(graph_theory)>